CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links.

-This review of Co-op ADV 2.2–a popular yet reasonably priced adventure/gravel bike from REI.
-It will help you decide whether or not this bike is worth it.
+This review of Co-op ADV 2.2–a popular yet reasonably priced ADVenture/gravel bike from REI–will help you decide whether or not this bike is worth it.
 I found one of its owners and asked him a few questions.

 We will discuss the bike’s features and performance and what benefits they bring.
 Of course, you also learn about the few shortcomings of ADV 2.2.

-Spoiler alert: This bike is easy to recommend.
+ADV 2.2 is easy to recommend.
 It’s suitable for beginners or those who want a great value and versatile bike for commuting or adventure riding.
+Its main disadvantages are the lack of mounting points on the fork and mechanical disc brakes.
 You can buy it here or at REI retail stores.

 I enjoy biking for about two-thirds of the year.
 I usually don’t bike in winter because I’m busy with work and the weather isn’t great.